sogutemir/SpringMicroservice-outbox-kafka-saga-pattern/README.md

     - Add or modify repository interfaces.
     - Implement data access logic.
+    - Implement Outbox entities and repositories if necessary.

 4. **Messaging**

     - Update Kafka producers and consumers.
     - Define new topics if necessary.
+    - Ensure messages are written to the Outbox table within the same transaction as the domain event.

 5. **API Layer**